CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 By default, \cubetwo uses the Coarray features to transpose and rearrange FFT arrays from cubic decomposition to {\it pencil} decompositions.
 In this way, each computing node governs a pencil beam of array which is continuous over one global direction, such that a local 1D FFT can be done on that direction.
-After rearranging and Fourier transform the data over three directions, the 3D Fourier transform is completed, and the Fourier harmonics $\rho(\bm{k})$ are stored in a pencil-based format.
-The advantage of pencil decomposition is that the parallelization can scale to more number of nodes.\footnote{For example, if PM1 mesh resolution is $N_1^3$, distributed over $N_n^3$ nodes, in cubic, pencil, slab decompositions, the arrays take the dimension $ (N_1/N_n,N_1/N_n,N_1/N_n)$, $(N_1,N_1/N_n,N_1/N_n^2)$ and $(N_1,N_1,N_1/N_n^3)$ respectively.
-In the case of slab decomposition, $N_1/N_n^3$ must be an integer, which is more difficult to satisfy than the pencil case.}
+After rearranging and Fourier transforming the data over three directions, the 3D Fourier transform is completed, and the Fourier harmonics $\rho(\bm{k})$ are stored in a pencil-based format.
+The advantage of pencil decomposition is that the parallelization can scale to more number of nodes.\footnote{ For example, if PM1 mesh resolution is $N_1^3$, distributed over $N_n^3$ nodes, in cubic, pencil, slab decompositions, the arrays take the dimension $ (N_1/N_n,N_1/N_n,N_1/N_n)$, $(N_1,N_1/N_n,N_1/N_n^2)$ and $(N_1,N_1,N_1/N_n^3)$ respectively.
+In the case of slab decomposition, $N_1/N_n^3$ must be an integer, which is more difficult to satisfy than the pencil case. }

 PM1's Green's function $G_1({\bm k})$ is also computed in a pencil-based structure and optionally stored in files.
 Each node only needs to compute/read the harmonics it governs before the $N$-body main iterations.
-After multiplying $\rho(\bm{k})$ with $G_1({\bm k})$ on each node, the potential is inverse Fourier transformed to real space, back to cubic decomposition.
+After multiplying $\rho(\bm{k})$ with $G_1({\bm k})$ on each node, the potential is inverse Fourier transformed to real space, stored as cubic decomposition.
 Two layers of buffer region are needed for the four-point finite difference computing to obtain the force field.
 The force is then interpolated to the particles to update their velocities.

-The complexities of the above calculations are all linear except the Fourier transform.
-The only global communication is the arrangement of data between cubic and pencil decompositions.
-The communication time might not be linear depending on the topology of the parallel system.
-However, all of these are damped by coarsening the PM1 grid.
-Other computations are all local and linear, which will be discussed below.
-As a result, the total complexity of the computation is $\epsilon O(N\log N)+O(N)\rightarrow O(N)$, where $\epsilon\ll 1$.
+The complexities of the above calculations are all linear except the Fourier transform, which is $O(N_1\log N_1)$, where $N_1$ is the PM1 grid number.
+It also involves a global communication, arranging data between cubic and pencil decompositions, which might not be linear depending on the topology of the parallel computing system.
+Nonetheless, these overheads are mitigated by coarsening the PM1 grid, i.e., the PM1 grid number much smaller than the particle number $N_1=r^{-3}_1N \ll N$.
+The remaining computations are all local and linear, which will be discussed below.
+As a result, the overall complexity of the computation is $\epsilon O(N\log N)+O(N)\rightarrow O(N)$.
+This scaling behavior is further corroborated in practical simulations (see \cref{sec.simulations,sec.scalability}).